SallaApp/store-events-tracker-starter-kit/README.md

 # Store Events Tracker

 A TypeScript-based ecommerce events tracker that integrates with Salla's analytics platform.
-This package provides a comprehensive set of event listeners for tracking various ecommerce activities based on Segment's ecommerce v2 specification.
+This package provides a comprehensive set of event listeners for tracking various Salla ecommerce activities based on Segment's ecommerce v2 specification.

 ## Overview